CloudLabsAI-Azure/hybridworkshop/steps/3_AzSHCIIntegration.md

     ![Check the registration status of the Azure Stack HCI 20H2 cluster](/media/output.png "Check the registration status of the Azure Stack HCI 20H2 cluster")

 As you can see from the result, the cluster is yet to be registered, and the cluster status identifies as **Clustered**.
-Azure Stack HCI 20H2 needs to register within 30 days of installation per the Azure Online Services Terms.
-If not clustered after 30 days, the **ClusterStatus** will show **OutOfPolicy**, and if not registered after 30 days, the **RegistrationStatus** will show **OutOfPolicy**.
+Azure Stack HCI 20H2 needs to register within 30 days of installation as per the Azure Online Services Terms.
+If it is not clustered within 30 days, the **ClusterStatus** will show **OutOfPolicy**, and if not registered within 30 days, the **RegistrationStatus** will show as **OutOfPolicy**.

-3. Now copy the below code and paste it in your powershell window, And replace *your-subscription-ID-here* with your subscription ID <inject key="Subscription ID" />.
-After updating the subscription ID run the powershell commands to register your Azure Stack HCI 20H2 to Azure portal.
+3. Now copy the below code and paste it in your PowerShell window, replace *your-subscription-ID-here* with your subscription ID <inject key="Subscription ID" />.
+After updating the subscription ID, run the PowerShell commands to register your Azure Stack HCI 20H2 to Azure portal.

    > **Note**: We have already updated the domain user name and password for the local host server.